privacy-scaling-explorations/maci/README.md

 ### Requirements

-You should have Node 14 installed.
+You should have Node 16 (or 14) installed.
 Use `nvm` to install it and manage versions.

 You also need a Ubuntu/Debian Linux machine on an Intel CPU.